Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Resolutions of -compressed ideals

 The $P$-dual of this complex is isomorphic to the Koszul complex $K(X_1, \dots, X_n;D)$ for the variables on the $S$-module $D$.
 Its homogeneous strands are of the form

-If $a+b\ge 1$, these sequences are split exact and so all kernels (equivalently, images) are free $P$-modules; this follows from the fact that $X_1, \dots, X_n$ is an exact sequence on $S$ (see also \cite[Prop 2.2]{BuchEis-75}).
+If $a+b\ge 1$, these sequences are split exact and so all kernels (equivalently, images) are free $P$-modules; this follows from the fact that $X_1, \dots, X_n$ is a regular sequence on $S$ (see also \cite[Prop 2.2]{BuchEis-75}).
 With this in mind, define

 These are Schur and Weyl modules corresponding to hooks.
 Define complexes

 where $\operatorname{kos}$ is the restriction of the differential on the Koszul complex

 $\varepsilon$ is (induced by) the map